LiliaRibac/We_love_movies/README.md

 * See a list of all the theaters and the movies they're showing.

 The front end was provided and built in HTML5, CSS3, JavaScript, and Bootstrap to make things look nice and React to make it all work smoothly.
-We worked on BackEnd, ensuring everything ran smoothly; we used Node.js, Express, and Knex.
+I worked on BackEnd, ensuring everything ran smoothly; I used Node.js, Express, and Knex.

 You can check out the site <a href="https://starter-movie-front-end-r5fy.onrender.com/">here</a>